LitalHazut/CalculateProject/README.md

 ### 🔹 Using Docker Only

 ##### Build the image from the Dockerfile
+go to \CalculateProject\IO.Swagger and run -
-docker build -t my-dotnet-app
+docker build -t swagger-api .

 ##### Run the container with port mapping
-docker run -d -p 5000:80 my-dotnet-app
+docker run -d -p 8080:80 my-dotnet-app
 The API will be available at: http://localhost:5000

 ### 🔹 Using Docker Compose